Azure-Samples/ratings-nodejs-azd-akslza/README.md

 azd up
 ```

-Now open up a web brower to the external ip address from the last step
+Now open up a web brower to the external url provided from the last step

 # Deleting Everything
 In order to clean up all resources run:
 ```
-azd down --no-prompt
+azd down
 ```